 The Foreign and Commonwealth Office (FCO) advise against all travel to:

-The FCO do not advise against travel to Bujumbura, but you should take extra precautions in the areas of Kanyosha and Kamenge, where the risk to foreign travellers – particularly of opportunistic crime – is judged to be higher.
+In Bujumbura you should take extra precautions in the areas of Kanyosha and Kamenge, where the risk to foreigners – particularly of opportunistic crime – is higher.

-There is a high risk of street crime, particularly whilst withdrawing money.
+There’s a high risk of street crime, particularly while withdrawing money.
 There have been incidents of armed burglary.
-See Crime.
+See Crime

-A long running cholera epidemic in Burundi (including Bujumbura) has caused several fatalities during 2013.
-You should take necessary precautions and seek urgent medical attention if you are unwell.
-See Health.
+A long running cholera epidemic in Burundi (including Bujumbura) caused several fatalities during 2013 and 2014.
+You should take necessary precautions and seek urgent medical attention if you become unwell.
+See Health

-There is no British Embassy in Burundi, but there is a Liaison Office in Bujumbura, which can provide limited consular advice and assistance.
+There’s no British Embassy in Burundi, but there is a Liaison Office in Bujumbura, which can provide limited consular advice and assistance.
 The Belgian Embassy is able to provide consular assistance to British nationals.
-See Consular assistance.
+See Consular assistance

 Take out comprehensive travel and medical insurance before you travel.